schminkel/nextjs-server-form/README.md

 # Next.js Form Example with Server Actions

-This project demonstrates how to use forms in Next.js together with server actions.
+This project demonstrates how to use forms / buttons in Next.js together with server actions.
 It showcases client and server-side validation, server-side data submission without a REST API, and client-side error handling for server-side errors.

 ## Project Overview